SHIINASAMA/pyside_template/README.md

   --rc           Convert rc files to python files --build        Build the app
-  --all          Convert rc files and build the app --pyinstaller  Use pyinstaller to build the app --nuitka       Use nuitka to build the app
-  --onefile      Create a single executable file --onedir       Create a directory with the executable and all dependencies --msvc         Select the msvc as backend(nuitka)
+  --all          Convert rc files and build the app --onefile      Create a single executable file --onedir       Create a directory with the executable and all dependencies --msvc         Select the msvc as backend(nuitka)